Setting measurable goals with your students

 Set clear expectations

 Goal setting helps your students understand what’s expected of them for a particular task or topic and provides specific direction.
-It can be helpful to provide verbal and written information on expectations for your students, so they something to refer back to.
+It can be helpful to provide verbal and written information on expectations for your students, so they have something to refer back to.

 Keep students focused and engaged